CSProjectsEAL/EALAdministrationProject/README.md

 ## Contributors Thanks
 This project was developed by the Pba. students at EAL Software development course.

-A special thanks to
+A special thanks to:

 - Kristina
 - Marius
 - Alexander
--
+- Andre